Abir-7/Project_Management/README.md

 The project is built as a **true modular monolith**: one deployable service and one database — all the operational simplicity of a monolith — while the code is organized into **fully independent modules**.
 Each module is a self-contained vertical slice of the product: it owns its routes, business logic, entities, repositories, and validation, and **never imports another module**.

+Module boundaries follow **table ownership**: a module is the only code that reads or writes its tables.
+Applying that rule produces three modules.
+Where a naive feature split would give two modules the same table, the table wins — those features belong to one module:

+- **`identity`** owns `organizations` + `users`.
+Registration (tenant + owner), login/refresh, and staff provisioning (Owner→HR→Supervisor→Leader/Employee) all work on these two tables, so they cannot be separate modules.
+JWT signing/verification has no tables and lives in `shared/middleware` — it is plumbing, not a module.
+- **`teams`** owns `teams` + `team_members`.
+- **`projects`** owns `projects`, `phases`, `phase_assignments`, `phase_notes`, `phase_deliveries`.
+Project/Phase CRUD, progress updates, notes, and the deliver → approve/reject workflow all mutate `phases`, so they live in one module.

 ```
 src/
 ├── modules/
-│   ├── auth/        # tenant + owner registration, login / refresh (JWT)
+│   ├── identity/    # tenant + owner registration, login / refresh (JWT), org profile,
-│   ├── directory/   # staff provisioning: Owner→HR, HR→Supervisor, designations
+│   │                #   provisioning: Owner→HR→Supervisor→Leader/Employee, designations
 │   ├── teams/       # teams & team membership (leaders / employees)
-│   ├── projects/    # projects, phases, phase assignments, deadlines
+│   └── projects/    # projects, phases, assignments, notes, deadlines + the delivery
-│   └── delivery/    # progress updates, notes, deliver → approve / reject
+│                    #   workflow: progress, deliver → approve / reject
 ├── contracts/       # plain interfaces, DTOs & event types (types only, no logic)
-├── shared/          # plumbing only: config, logger, error helpers, tenant/auth middleware
+├── shared/          # plumbing only: config, logger, error helpers, tenant/JWT/role middleware, event bus
-└── app.ts           # composition root: mounts routers, wires the event bus
+└── app.ts           # composition root: mounts routers, registers module entities, wires the event bus
 ```

+Future modules (e.g. notifications for overdue deadlines, audit/activity feed) join the same pattern later as event subscribers with their own tables — no existing module changes.

 Every module is a self-contained folder:

 ```
 src/modules/<name>/
-├── routes/          # HTTP layer — one router, exported for the composition root
+├── routes/          # HTTP layer — one or more routers, exported for the composition root
 ├── services/        # business logic
 ├── entities/        # TypeORM entities (this module's tables only)
 ├── repositories/    # data access
 ├── schemas/         # Zod validation
 ├── events/          # events this module publishes / subscribes to
-└── index.ts         # module manifest — what the composition root mounts
+└── index.ts         # module manifest — exports the router and its entity classes
 ```

 Independence rules:

-- **Zero cross-module imports** — code inside `modules/<name>/` may import only from its own folder and from `shared/` plumbing.
+- **Zero cross-module imports** — code inside `modules/<name>/` may import only from its own folder, from `contracts/` (types), and from `shared/` plumbing.
 Importing another module — even its public entry point — is forbidden, enforced by convention today and by import linting later.
-- **No shared state and no direct calls** — modules communicate only through **domain events** (event shapes defined in `contracts/`) carried by an in-process event bus that the composition root wires.
+- **No shared state and no direct calls** — modules communicate only through **domain events** (event payloads defined in `contracts/`) carried by an in-process event bus that the composition root wires.
 A module never calls another module's functions, services, or repositories, and never reads another module's tables.
 - **Table ownership** — each module creates and touches only its own tables; cross-module SQL does not exist.
+- **Cross-module references are scalar columns only** — e.g. `team_members.user_id` or `phase_assignments.user_id` store plain ids.
+A module never declares a TypeORM relation to — or joins — another module's table (that would require importing its entity).
+Referential integrity is enforced by database foreign keys.
-- **`shared/` = plumbing only** — config, logger, error helpers, tenant/auth middleware.
+- **`shared/` = plumbing only** — config, logger, error helpers, tenant/JWT/role middleware, event bus.
 No business logic may live there.
-- **`contracts/` = types only** — plain interfaces, DTOs, and event shapes shared by modules; no implementation may live there.
+- **`contracts/` = types only** — DTOs, enums, and event payloads.
+TypeORM entity classes are implementation and live in the module that owns the table, never in `contracts/`.
+- **Entity registration stays out of `shared/`** — `shared/database` exposes a register-entities helper but never imports module code.
+Each module manifest exports its entity classes; `app.ts` collects them and registers them with the DataSource before bootstrap.
-- **Composition root** — `app.ts` is the only file that knows about all modules: it mounts their routers, initializes the event bus, and subscribes each module to the events it declared.
+- **Composition root** — `app.ts` is the only file that knows about all modules: it imports their manifests, mounts their routers, registers their entities, initializes the event bus, and subscribes each module to the events it declared.
 No module imports `app.ts`.
 - **Independently developed, tested, and extracted** — because every module is self-contained with inward-only dependencies, it can be built and unit-tested on its own and later lifted out of the monolith into its own service (even its own database) without touching the other modules.

-The starter scaffold's flat `src/` (config / entities / middleware / routes / services) is the stepping stone; the build-out reorganizes it into `modules/` + `contracts/` + `shared/`.

 ---